LockBlock-dev/LockBot/README.md

 ## Potential bugs

-• Some languages are app translated, you can find errors.
+• Some languages are app translated and can contains errors.

 ## Credits

 I couldn't do this without the help of :

-• DV4#1337 who made the [german](/core/languages/de.json) translation
+• DV4 who made the [german](/core/languages/de.json) translation

-• MasterIO#4588
+• JunkMeal who helped me with the [meme](/commands/Fun/Meme.js) command

+• MasterIO, DeXoZ, Hawked who supported me in this project

 • and everyone who invited and used my bot !